Feminist legal theory: The liberal equality model

 The liberal equality model operates from within the liberal legal paradigm and generally embraces liberal values and the rights-based approach to law, though it takes issue with how the liberal framework has operated in practice.
 This model focuses on ensuring that women are afforded genuine equality including race, sexual orientation, and gender—as opposed to the nominal equality often given them in the traditional liberal framework—and seeks to achieve this either by way of a more thorough application of liberal values to women's experiences or the revision of liberal categories to take gender into account.
 The liberal equality model applies Kimberlé Crenshaw's theoretical framework of intersectionality in relation to a person's lived experience.
-For example, when black women are only provided legal relief when the case is against her race or gender.
+For example, when black women are only provided legal relief when the case is against their race or gender.

 The sexual difference model

 The difference model emphasizes the significance of gender discrimination and holds that this discrimination should not be obscured by the law, but should be taken into account by it.
 Only by taking into account differences can the law provide adequate remedies for women's situation, which is in fact distinct from men's.
-The difference model suggests that differences between women and men puts one sex at a disadvantage; therefore, the law should compensate women and men for their differences and disadvantages.
+The difference model suggests that differences between women and men put one sex at a disadvantage; therefore, the law should compensate women and men for their differences and disadvantages.
 These differences between women and men may be biological or culturally constructed.
 The difference model is in direct opposition to the sameness account which holds that women's sameness with men should be emphasized.
 To the sameness feminist, employing women's differences in an attempt to garner greater rights is ineffectual to that end and places emphasis on the very characteristics of women that have historically precluded them from achieving equality with men.

 The sameness feminist also argued that there was already special treatment for these so-called "differences" in the law, which is what was oppressing women.
-The idea of there being differences between the sexes lead to the classical thought that feminist legal theory was trying to get rid of.
+The idea of there being differences between the sexes led to the classical thought that feminist legal theory was trying to get rid of.
 It forced women to prove that they were like men by comparing their experiences to those of men, all in an attempt to gain legal protection.
 This all only led to women trying to meet norms that were made by men without questioning why these were accepted as the norm for equality.

 Men and women cannot be seen or defined as equal because they have completely different lived experiences.
 Understanding that access must be equal, but difference must still be recognized to diffract fairness and power struggle including unpaid societal standards like caring for children and the home, rather than feminine characteristics.